MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/webpage-html-web-resources.md

 ## Limitations of HTML web resources

 - An HTML web resource can’t contain any code that must be executed on the server.
-Pages can’t be uploaded as HTML web resources.
+ASP.NET pages can’t be uploaded as HTML web resources.

 - HTML web resources can only accept a limited number of query string parameters.
 [Pass parameters to HTML web resources](webpage-html-web-resources.md#BKMK_PassingParametersToWebResources)